zeliechowaiki/phase-0-git-basics-lab/README.md

 > 1. The work you will do to set up the Git repository will be done in the
 >    `my-repository` directory (after you create it ;)).
 If you're doing `git`
 >    commands in the same directory as THIS `README` that you're reading right now,
->    you're not going to get to working tests.
+>    you're not going to get the tests to pass.
 >
 > 2. When you run the tests, you will need to be in the top-level directory of
 >    this lab, (`phase-0-git-basics-lab`, the directory with the `README` you're